Civil and Environmental Engineering

 CEE 749 - Pavement Design and Analysis

 Introduction to flexible and rigid pavement design and analysis for highways and airports.
 Examines design inputs, materials, analysis methods, design tools, and maintenance treatments.
-This course satisfies a senior level materials design elective in the CEE department.
-This course, in combination with the 1-credit CEE 748 Pavement Design Project, will satisfy a senior level materials principal design elective in the CEE department.
+Students will conduct a pavement design project.
+This course satisfies a senior level materials principal design elective in the CEE department.

 Prerequisite(s): CEE 635 with a minimum grade of D- and CEE 665 with a minimum grade of D-.